Century of Conflict

 Driving Question: What caused the global conflicts from 1914 to 1991, and how did people experience this period of global war?

-- Use close-reading skills to evaluate how the historical events and processes of the long nineteenth century contributed to global conflict in the century that followed.
+- Use the historical thinking practice of causation to understand how events and processes of the long nineteenth century contributed to global conflict in the century that followed.

 Key Ideas